kurogane13/linux_processes/README.md

 - Clone the repo
 - Install the requirements (pip3 install -r requirements.txt)
 - Place all the images in the same path were the script will be launched
-- Run the script.
+- Run the python "linux_processes_python.py" script.
 Works with python 3.6+